 If you want a 10-inch Android tablet, it's difficult to look past the Nexus 10.
 It has a beautiful display, incredibly snappy processor, 2GB of RAM (which makes a huge difference), and possibly the most important: it's a Nexus.
 It' pure Android experience and straight-from-Google updates make it a killer tablet in its own right.

 If the $500 price on the 32GB model is just too much for you to justify, there's a solid offering going on eBay Daily Deals today: a manufacturer refurbished N10 is only $350 with free shipping and no tax for those outside of Washington state.
-That's roughly $40 less than the last time.
 Read More

 At the end of June, Google unveiled its first Nexus-branded tablet to the world: the Nexus 7.
 Since then, it has become the premier Android tablet, which is now selling at nearly a million units each month.
 For good reason - it's a fantastic tablet.

 Despite the storm that rocked NYC, three days ago Google took the wraps off the latest addition to the Nexus tablet family: the Nexus 10.
-I've been playing with the N10 for the past 24 hours (give or take) and instead of waiting several days to post a full review, I want to share my first impressions with you.
 Read More

 At this point, there's no doubt that the Nexus 10 is a real thing - we've already seen the quick start guide (among other, more ambiguous data), after all.
 But now, Vic Gundotra has posted some images to his Google+ page showing off what the Nexus 10's camera is capable of.
 I must say, it's actually pretty impressive, especially for a tablet.